ysyk2021/ai-for-journalism-techniques-and-strategies-for-more-effective-news-writing-with-technology/src/chapter-1-1.md

-# Understanding the Role of AI in News Writing

 Artificial Intelligence (AI) is rapidly transforming almost every aspect of our lives, and journalism is no different.
 News organizations are increasingly using AI to automate tasks like fact-checking, news aggregation, and even writing news articles.